scipy-conference/scipy_proceedings/papers/scott_collis/collis.rst

 The data source: scanning centimeter wavelength radar
 -----------------------------------------------------

-In order to understand the spatial complexity of precipitating cloud systems a sensor is required that can collect spatially diverse data.
+Rainfall can occur at many different scales.
+From small, descrete storm cells at scales of 10's of kilometers to to large scale tropical systems such as hurricanes which cover 100's to 1000's of kilometers.
+Some complex systems can contain many scales and in order to understand this spatial complexity of precipitating cloud systems a sensor is required that can collect spatially diverse data.
 Radars emit a spatially discrete pulse of radiation with a particular beamwidth and pulse length.
 A gated receiver detects the backscattered signal and calculates a number